Bromgard/rcblack/grammar/adjectives.md

 Dat. | gǫmlum    | gǫmlum   | gǫmlum
 Gen. | gamalla     | gamalla  | gamalla

-The declension of _annarr_ is very interesing.
+The declension of _annarr_ is interesting.
 It also always takes the strong declension.

 #### Singular